 Can’t find the information you need?
 Call us at 450-688-6520.

-The Autorité régionale de transport métropolitain (ARTM) sets all public transportation fares—bus, metro, train and the REM—for the Greater Montreal Area, including Laval, Montreal, Longueuil, the North Shore and the South Shore.
+The Autorité régionale de transport métropolitain (ARTM) sets all public transportation fares—bus, metro, train and the REM—for the Montréal Metropolitan Area, including Laval, Montréal, Longueuil, the North Shore and the South Shore.

-As of July 1st, 2021 : Laval area will pass to Zone B, along with the municipality of Longueuil.
-Zone 3 tickets will remain valid up to July 2022, even if new ABC and ABCD zones fares are gradually offered.
+Laval is in zone B, along with the municipality of Longueuil.
 Here are the fare zones for public transit in the Greater Montreal:

 If you want a ticket that’s valid for the train, metro and Laval buses, you’ll need one of those: